Welcome to Our Resources

 On these pages, the key outputs of the Handshake project will be posted alongside key resources about the cities and general good practices in cycling.

 Public deliverables will be created over the course of the project until 2022 and will be posted as soon as they are available.
 Follow our twitter channel or sign up to our Newsletter to keep up to date with new materials.

 Search the resources

 You can search the resources available by city, date or using free text.
 Handshake-produced resources are marked:

-As part of the CIVITAS Handshake immersive symposium in Bruges (Belgium), Morten Kabell from Copenhagenize Design Co. gave a presentation what lessons can be learned from Copenhagen.
-The Danish capital is one of Handshake's three Cycling Capitals.
+As part of the CIVITAS Handshake immersive symposium in Bruges (Belgium), Clotilde Imbert from the Copenhagenize Design Co. gave a presentation on lessons to learn from Strasbourg (France).
+The French city is well-known as a leading cycling city.

 Deliverable 3.1 Concrete roadmap and strategy for transfer and transition management

 In order to help the 10 Future Cycling Capitals (FCCs) Bordeaux, Bruges, Cadiz, Dublin, Helsinki, Krakow, Greater Manchester, Riga, Rome and Turin to get an overview on their transfer and transition management, this document provides the current state where these cities see themselves in the transfer stage, opening a view on the people involved, partners to meet and planned activities such as Immersive Symposia and Immersive Study Tours and the internal transfer management meetings.